Can You Get a CDL With a DUI? What You Need to Know

 What Happens to My CDL After a DUI Arrest?

 Truck drivers, whose income depends on being a CDL driver, may ask themselves, “What happens to my CDL after a DUI arrest?”
-A commercial driver who has been arrested for driving under the influence of alcohol or other illegal substances must immediately inform their employer.
+A CDL driver who has been arrested for driving under the influence of alcohol or other illegal substances must immediately inform their employer.

 If they refuse a breathalyzer or their BAC test is over 0.04, they may immediately have their CDL disqualified even before the case goes to court.
 A Missouri lawyer may be able to advocate for you.